chef-boneyard/chef-jenkins-plugin/README.md

 ## Installing the Chef Automate Plugin

 While the plugin is in development, the easiest way to install and run it is via Maven using a local copy of the GitHub repository.
-Download the repository located at https://github.com/chef/chef-automate-plugin.git.
-You'll need the right Maven settings, so create a settings.xml file at ~/.m2 and add the following Jenkins profile.
+Download the [repository](https://github.com/chef/chef-automate-plugin.git).
+You'll need the right Maven settings, so create a settings.xml file at ```~/.m2``` and add the following Jenkins profile.
 If you already have a settings.xml file, you only need to add the bits you're missing.

 ```<settings>
   <pluginGroups>